epfl-ada/ada-2021-project-decls/README.md

 **10/12/2021:**

-Coming up with several visualization methods for the results we have already found above, in order to show all the findings to our readers.
+Coming up with several visualization methods for the results we have already found above, to show all the findings to our readers.

 **17/12/2021:**

 Preparing reports and final presentation of our data story.

 ## Organization within the team

-**Duo Xu:**
-1.Quotebank dataset overall analysis (analyze quotation frequency distribution related to topics, time, speakers, medias).
-2.Exploring if Google API could work for sentiment analysis 3.Analyzing speaker’s sentiment toward specific topic based on Google API.
+**Duo Xu:** 1.Quotebank dataset overall analysis (analyze quotation frequency distribution related to topics, time, speakers, media).
+2. Exploring if Google API could work for sentiment analysis 3.
+Analyzing speaker’s sentiment toward specific topic based on Google API.

-**Guosheng Feng:**
-1.Build LGBTQ quotation dataset based on BERT topic extraction model 2.Exploring if BERT model embeddings and c-TF-IDF algorithm could work for further work.
-3.Applying BERT model embeddings and c-TF-IDF algorithm to get co-occur topic clusters.
+**Guosheng Feng:** 1.
+Build LGBTQ quotation dataset based on BERT topic extraction model 2.
+Exploring if BERT model embeddings and c-TF-IDF algorithm could work for further work.
+3. Applying BERT model embeddings and c-TF-IDF algorithm to get co-occur topic clusters.

-**Aibin Yu:**
-1.Building and preprocessing LGBTQ speakers features dataset 2.Exploring if WBGAPI dataset could work for further work.
-3.Analyzing the correlation between country GDP and LGBTQ topic attention based on the WBGAPI dataset and Quotebank dataset.
+**Aibin Yu:** 1.
+Building and preprocessing LGBTQ speakers feature dataset 2.
+Exploring if the WBGAPI dataset could work for further work.
+3. Analyzing the correlation between country GDP and LGBTQ topic attention based on the WBGAPI dataset and Quotebank dataset.

-**Yifeng Chen:**
-1.Quotebank dataset preprocessing
-2.Writing the proposal of milestone2.
-3.Using causation analysis to figure out the causality between some big events and the variation of LGBTQ topic attention.
+**Yifeng Chen:** 1.
+Quotebank dataset preprocessing 2.
+Writing the proposal of milestone2.
+3. Using causation analysis to figure out the causality between some big events and the variation of LGBTQ topic attention.

-We will use visualization methods to present our final work, prepare reports and presentation.
+We will use visualization methods to present our final work, prepare reports and presentations.